-As part of the operating budget, City Council approved the 2021 budget for utilities.
+As part of the operating budget, City Council approved the 2022 budget for utilities.
 That budget determines the amount of revenue The City must recover through utility rates.
 From there, The City forecasts the number of customers to be served, the amount of commodity to be used, and the demand placed on the system from small and large customers.
+For 2022 there is a 0.5% increase in utility rates for water, garbage and recycling, and a 2.92% increase for wastewater.

 There are two components to utility rates – a fixed monthly charge and a usage charge.
 The fixed charge recognizes that much of the cost of operating and maintaining the utility infrastructure isn’t dependent on how much of the commodity is used.
 The fixed charge considers the potential demand that a customer places on the system; so large customers typically pay a higher fixed charge than small customers do.